Encyclobinafix/Sales-Performance-Insights-A-Power-BI-Project-for-Streamlined-Data-Analysis-and-Visualization/README.md

 The two measures calculate the total revenue differently:

-Total Revenue 1:
+* Total Revenue 1:

 Multiplies the value of [Quantity Sold] measure by the value of [Total Product Price] measure.

-Total Revenue 2:
+* Total Revenue 2:

-Uses the SUMX function to iterate over each row in the 'Sales table'.
+This is the correct measure for this analysis.
+It Uses the SUMX function to iterate over each row in the 'Sales table'.
 Multiplies the 'Quantity_Sold' from the current row by the related 'ProductPrice' from the 'DSP_Products Table' and sums up the calculated values for each row.

 In essence, the first measure relies on pre-existing measures or columns and performs a simple multiplication.
 The second measure explicitly defines the calculation logic within the measure, considering related tables and using the SUMX function.
-T The choice between them depends on the data model structure and the specific requirements of your analysis.
+The choice between them depends on the data model structure and the specific requirements of the analysis.

 Visualization:

-Using a table, I visualized both measures and categorized them my product names to show.
-The difference can easily be seen in the totals displayed for both of them.
+* Using a table, I visualized both measures and categorized them by product names.
+The difference can easily be seen in the totals displayed for each of the revenues.

 ![](Revenue.png)